How to Prevent & Treat Adult Diaper Rash

 If your rash is more severe, it may be best that you see a healthcare provider so they can treat you properly.

 1. Antifungal Creams.
-If you have a yeast infection, your provider may give you a topical antifungal cream to treat it.
+If you have a yeast infection, your provider may recommend or prescribe you a topical antifungal cream to treat it.

 2. Steroid Creams.
 If your diaper rash becomes severe with red, swollen, bumpy, or wounded skin, your healthcare provider may prescribe a steroid cream.
 Use this as directed to heal your rash.